-- 1. Halt the system and put the target disk in to drive bay 2 in the IX-brick - 2.
-From the extensible firmware interface (EFI) shell prompt, boot the system into single-user mode, as follows:
+1. Halt the system and put the target disk in to drive bay 2 in the IX-brick elilo sgilinux single bootia64 sgilinux single

+2. For a SGI ProPack 3 system from the extensible firmware interface (EFI) shell prompt, boot the system into single-user mode, as follows: